 – History of your business.

-– Noteable team members, their photos, bios, qualifications and awards.
+– Notable team members, their photos, bios, qualifications and awards.

 – The business’s awards, nominations and recognition.